A second hand shop is oftentimes one of the more talked about in a community.

 So, opening a second hand shop of some type in your community could be a great business idea.
 Here are 10 things you should consider when your launching and then running your business.

 Things to Consider When Opening a Second Hand Shop

 Choose the Kind of Store You Want to Run

 There are second hand shops with a special niche — records shops, bookstores, clothing stores, furniture studios.
 Then there are second hand stores that will sell just about anything.

 You’ll need to figure out what type of second hand business you’re thinking of starting.
 That decision could be based on a variety of factors, including availability of merchandise, shop location and your overall knowledge of a product.
-Consider your market, too.
-A college town, for example, may not be the best location for an antique shop but a used furniture shop or used bookstore could be a big hit.

 Small Business Deals